larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Any such action taken by the IETF LLC under this section of this policy, is not subject to the rest of this policy.

-## Relation to the IRTF

-The Internet Research Task Force (IRTF) {{?RFC2014}} is a peer organization separate from the IETF that is governed by its own set of rules and processes. {{Sections 3, 6 and 7 of ?RFC9775}} discuss rules for participating in the IRTF and moderation of IRTF participation fora.
-The policies described in this memo do not apply to the IRTF.

 # Security Considerations

 The usual security considerations {{?RFC3552}} do not apply to this